pinojs/pino/docs/api.md

 Each logging method has the following signature:
 `([mergingObject], [message], [...interpolationValues])`.

-The parameters will be explained using `logger.info` but the same applies to all logging methods.
+The parameters are explained below using the `logger.info` method but the same applies to all logging methods.

-<a id=mergingObject></a>
+<a id=mergingobject></a>
 #### `mergingObject` (Object)

 An object can optionally be supplied as the first parameter.
 Each enumerable key and value